ArchTaqi/My-Blockchain-Developement-Journey/Day30-FOCUS_SOLIDITY/Day01/readme.md

 The data types in solidity are of two types
 - Values: It means the data stores a value. ex: int, string, bool etc.
-- references: stores a reference to where the actual data is stored. ex: array, object, etc.
+- references: stores a reference to where the actual data is stored. ex: array, mapping, etc.

 ### Common Value types